Roman-Supernova-PIT/phrosty/README.md

 # phrosty

+## NOTE: The tutorial below may no longer be applicable.
+This will be updated soon.

 "phrosty": PHotometry for ROman Simulations.
 Help me figure out what the "ty" is from, or help me rename this package.

 Basic package for working with the Roman-DESC simulations, associated with Aldoroty et al. 2024 in prep.